esral-desta/esral-desta/README.md

 ### Hi there 👋
 # 💫 About Me:
-🔭 I’m currently working on professionalism  <br>👯 I’m looking to collaborate on any interesting projects<br>🌱 I’m currently learning machine learning  and deep learning <br>💬 Ask me about implementation <br>⚡ Fun fact l am in to code
+🔭 I’m currently working on professionalism  <br>👯 I’m looking to collaborate on any interesting projects<br>🌱 I’m currently learning machine learning  and deep learning <br>💬 Ask me about implementation <br>⚡ Fun fact l am in to coding

 ## 🌐 Socials: